vicolo-dev/chrono/README.md

 ### Appearance
 - Highly customizable color themes
 - Highly customizable style themes

-## Installation
-- Download the relevant apk from the [latest release](https://github.com/vicolo-dev/chrono/releases/latest/)
-- Install (make sure to allow install from unknown sources)

 ## Platforms
 Currently, the app is only available for android.
 I don't have an apple device to develop for iOS, but feel free